GiselaGovaart/fam-voice/README.md

 LICENSE                   | User permissions                 | Read only
 .worcs                    | WORCS metadata YAML              | Read only
 renv.lock                 | Reproducible R environment       | Read only
+code/                     | Matlab, R and praat code         | Human editable
+data/                     | input and output data            | Human editable
+stimuli/                  | stimuli used for the experiments | Read only
+materials/                | extra materials                  | Read only

 <!--  You can consider adding the following to this file:                    -->
 <!--  * A citation reference for your project                                -->
 <!--  * Contact information for questions/comments                           -->
 <!--  * How people can offer to contribute to the project                    -->
 <!--  * A contributor code of conduct, https://www.contributor-covenant.org/ -->

+# Questions
+Contact: govaart@cbs.mpg.de

 # Reproducibility